 The path from miserable to exhilarated was as short as my march back to the hot showers at Bayplay.
 Standing in the steamy water as the chills subsided, the four of us chattered about all the things we’d seen, strangers bonding over shared experiences.

-It occurred to me then that when you are plunged seemingly beyond your depth, or perched on the precipice between fear and fascination, when you are pushed to the point of pain while galloping to your personal limits, you are surely in Australia.
+It occurred to me then that when you are plunged seemingly beyond your depth, or perched on the precipice between fear and fascination when you are pushed to the point of pain while galloping beyond your personal limits, you are surely in Australia.

 Because this is the place to come if you want to be both physically challenged and mentally uplifted.
 Here it is just a typically Aussie, terrible/wonderful day.